zzhenjie01/dsa3101-ay2425s2-team6/webscraping/README.md

 - `generate_query_embedding(query)`: Generates embeddings for the query text
 - `knn_search(query, index_name, k=5)`: Performs a KNN search to find the top-k most relevant documents for the query
 - `combine_content(rewponse)`: Combines the content of the most relevant documents into a single text
-- `fact_check(query, combined_text, confidence = False): Performs fact-checking on the query based on the combined context using an LLM
+- `fact_check(query, combined_text, confidence = True)`: Performs fact-checking on the query based on the combined context using an LLM

 ## 👉 Workflow